BlockchainCommons/Research/README.md

 _Also see our [Testimony](https://github.com/BlockchainCommons/Testimony/blob/master/README.md) and our [Blockchain Commons Proposals](https://github.com/BlockchainCommons/bcps/blob/master/README.md)._

-Please feel free to submit your own _Drafts_ of BCRs for interoperable specifications to this repo as PRs, as follows.
+Please feel free to submit your own _Drafts_ of BCRs for specifications that support the creation of open, interoperable, secure & compassionate digital infrastructure to this repo as PRs, as follows.

 ### BCR Number